C-LAEF/claef_1k_doc/docs/Logs.md

 title: Changes in C-LAEF 1k suite
 nav_order: 8
 ---
+### 8.8.2025 06 UTC
+- orography is now exchange in sstex (to avoid 001 crashes with SP)

 ### 1.8.2025 06 UTC
 - change Envar member to perturbed member for Visual weather.